 Section 4 – Credit providers’ information collection procedures

-Section 4 of Schedule 2 expands on, and explains how credit providers may comply with, their notification obligations under s 21C of the Act.
+Section 4 of Schedule 2 expands on, and explains how credit providers may comply with, their notification obligations under section 21C of the Act.
 Subsection 21C(1) of the Act provides that, at or before the time the credit provider is likely to disclose information to a credit reporting body, it must notify the individual (or otherwise ensure they are aware) of the name and contact details of the credit reporting body and any other matters set out in the registered CR Code.
 This provision is unchanged from the Previous Code.

 Subsection 4(2) of Schedule 2 provides that, for the avoidance of doubt, compliance with the obligation in subsection 21C(1) of the Act does not require the provider to obtain the individual’s consent to the disclosure of information about them to a credit reporting body.
 Rather, as is set out in the Act, the obligation is one to notify or otherwise make the individual aware of the likely disclosure and the specified matters.
 This provision was introduced in the Previous Code and relates to Proposal 24 of the Review, which suggested that the notification obligations in paragraph 4 of the Previous Code be reviewed and amended.
 This amendment followed evidence that there was confusion about the notification requirements (i.e. that consent is not generally required before a credit provider may disclose information to a credit reporting body).
 Subsection 4(2) of Schedule 2 is intended to help address this confusion by giving credit providers and others more confidence and clarity about their obligations under subsection 21C(1) of the Act, thereby facilitating simple explanations of these obligations, as well as simple notifications under the Act.